Xon/XenForo2-EmailQueue/README.md

-# EmailQueue

-# Queued Email
+# Email Queuing Enhancements

+Adjust email sending logic to retry more frequently, and not to aggressively abandon email sending.

-This addon ensures that the following email sources go via the email queue,
+This addon ensures all emails except a short list go via the email queue instead of blocking the request.
-- AdminCP - Email Users
-- Spam Cleaner
-- Email Confirmation
-- User Moderation - Approval
-- User Moderation - Rejection
-- Password Reset Request
-- Password Reset
-- Contact Us

-Additionally, any addons which use XenForo's built in Mail object should also be captured.
+## Options

 Adds the following options under "Email Options"

-Enhances the XenForo Email queue with more complex re-try logic and ensures both the front-end and AdminCP both send via the queue.
+- Queue all email
+- Email templates to exclude from queueing
+- Failed email abandon threshold